AP source: Former Jets QB Mike White signing with Dolphins

-MIAMI GARDENS, Fla. — The Miami Dolphins are signing former New York Jets quarterback Mike White to a two-year contract, according to a source familiar with the deal.
+MIAMI GARDENS, Fla. — The Miami Dolphins have agreed to sign former New York Jets quarterback Mike White to a two-year contract, a person familiar with the deal said Monday.

 White started four games for the Jets last season after New York demoted struggling starter Zach Wilson.
 White was 1-3 as a starter with 1,192 passing yards, three TDs and four interceptions in 2022.
 He missed two games late last season with fractured ribs after taking several hard hits in a Week 14 loss to Buffalo.

-The move comes amid conversations that the Jets will make a push to acquire Green Bay Packers veteran quarterback Aaron Rodgers.
+The Jets are pursuing a possible trade for Green Bay Packers quarterback Aaron Rodgers.

 White, who turns 28 on March 25, is a South Florida native and played part of his college career at South Florida.